Shihab-Chowdhury/js_dev_test/README.md

 In this directory run:
 ```
-1. npm build: Will run node-gyp rebuild for compilation.
+1. npm run build: Will run node-gyp rebuild for compilation.

 2. npm test: To test all functions**